hueyjeong/gemini-cli-as-api/DOCKER.md

 # Docker Development Guide

-This document provides instructions for running the Gemini CLI OpenAI Worker in a Docker environment for local development.
+This document provides instructions for running the Gemini CLI API Server with Bun runtime in a Docker environment for local development and production.

 ## Prerequisites